hpcc-systems/hpcc-js-wasm/README.md

 }
 ```
 * _wasmFolder_: An optional `string` specifying the location of wasm file.
+* _yInvert_: An optional boolean flag to invert the y coordinate in generic output formats (dot, xdot, plain, plain-ext).
+This is equivalent to specifying -y when invoking Graphviz from the command-line.
+* _nop_: An optional number to specify "No layout" mode for the neato engine.
+This is equivalent to specifying the -n option when invoking Graphviz from the command-line.

 For example passing a web hosted Image to GraphViz:
 ```JavaScript